JuliaSmoothOptimizers/JSOTutorials.jl/introduction-to-pdenlpmodels/index.md

-In this tutorial you will learn how to use JSO-compliant solvers to solve a PDE-constrained optimization problem discretized with [PDENLPModels.jl](https://github.com/JuliaSmoothOptimizers/PDENLPModels.jl).
+In this tutorial, you will learn how to use JSO-compliant solvers to solve a PDE-constrained optimization problem discretized with [PDENLPModels.jl](https://github.com/JuliaSmoothOptimizers/PDENLPModels.jl).

 \toc